jalcine/houston-server/README.md

 This repository is an elixir website for `https://developer-beta.elementary.io`.
 It is responsible for viewing GitHub repositories and building projects.

+## Scope

+This is a rewrite of the original houston server written in nodejs.
+While there are a lot of problems that this should address, the MVP is to duplicate it with a very few small changes / improvements:

+- [ ] Faster fetching of GitHub repositories
+- [ ] Using Postgresql instead of Mongodb

+In the future, this rewrite should include:

+- [ ] Searchable projects
+- [ ] Download statistics
+- [ ] A better written out review process
+- [ ] Support for other services other than GitHub

 ## Running

 This repository contains a `docker-compose.yml` file for easier development.